 Photography is permitted for amateur use only.
 No special equipment or tripods may be brought on the tour.
 Please review our photography, pet, and other guest policies on our Estate Etiquette page prior to your tour to ensure an enjoyable visit.
 Thank you for helping us remain open and safe for everyone by following our policies.

 Guests will receive a refund if a tour is canceled by Cranbrook.
 We will post a notice at the top of our website if the Cranbrook House tour is canceled.
 All efforts will be made to post the alert at least an hour before the tour begins.
-Tours are otherwise nonrefundable (exceptions may be made for guests unable to attend the tour due to illness).
+Tours are otherwise nonrefundable.

 Cranbrook House & Gardens Auxiliary

 Tours of Cranbrook House are provided by Cranbrook House & Gardens Auxiliary volunteers who have completed an extensive docent training program.
-Celebrating 50 years of service this year, Cranbrook House & Gardens Auxiliary has supported approximately $1M in restoration, preservation, and maintenance projects at Cranbrook House & Gardens through its tours, membership dues, Endowment interest, and other funding sources.
+Cranbrook House & Gardens Auxiliary is dedicated to the restoration, preservation, and maintenance of Cranbrook House & Gardens.
+We welcome you to become a member.

 Cranbrook House Library photograph by James Haefner.
 Courtesy Cranbrook Center for Collections and Research.